 I try to go to India to practice with my teacher, Sharath Jois.
 And as the climate is rather hot and sometimes humid, most people find themselves sweating much more than they are used to.
 And so regardless of the yoga mat you use, every single person there has a cotton rug or a yoga towel on top of their mat.

-Through experience I have found that I prefer using a yoga rug rather than a yoga towel.
+Through experience, I have found that I prefer using a yoga rug rather than a yoga towel.
 And the reason is that the rug is thicker and doesn’t move much during practice.
-On the other hand, some long term yoga practitioners I know swear by their yoga towel.
+On the other hand, some long-term yoga practitioners I know swear by their yoga towels.